TutuNotFound/TutuNotFound/README.md

 NO DANTE .
 TUTU IS NOT SHORT FOR TUNG TUNG.

 anyways.
-Im 17 years old, january 2 is my bday, im gay (yes literally), and transmasculine!
+Im 17 years old, january 2 is my bday, im pans , and transmasculine!
 (Female --> Male).

 My Pronouns are He/Him. if you misgender me, just you know i will ignore you !!